Kaleho91/BenwayLaw/docs/USER_GUIDE.md

 ### 1. Create Your Account

-1. Visit the MapleLaw app
+1. Visit the BenwayLaw app
 2. Click **"Register your firm"**
 3. Fill in your details:
    - Your name and email